New year, new resolutions…but is it the same old information management game…?

 1. Level Set with the State of Your Information Management Program

-If you haven’t recently, take a look at benchmarking your program.
+If you haven’t recently, take a look at benchmarking your information management program.
 Check out ARMA International’s Information Governance Implementation Model (IGIM) for a powerful standardized tool that can help you gauge your program’s performance across seven key areas.

 2. Move Those Inactive Files Offsite